 It is easy to assume that my non verbal autistic 6 year old can’t do certain things like read or spell.
-However given the right tools and support he is very able.
-Speaking is not a requirement for you to be able to read, write or spell.
+However speaking is not a requirement for you to be able to read, write or spell, given the right tools and support he is very able.
 In this post I will show you one method I use to help teach my non verbal child to read individual words.

 The purpose is to teach individual words which can later be joined together to form sentences.